JakeAllison/FRC-ROS2/README.md

 ## Setup

 Setup is fairly simple.
 You will need a computer with Ubuntu 18.04 installed.
 18.04 was chosen because that was the the latest version of Ubuntu that is officially supported on the Jetson TX2.
-This package is intended to be used on a Jetson, however, you should be able to run it on a Raspberry Pi, or some other single board computer.
+This package is intended to be used on a Jetson TX2, however, you should be able to run it on a Jetson Nano, Raspberry Pi, or some other single board computer.
 You will need to use another installation method to get that working.

 ### 1. Install Ubuntu on Your Computer